Skip to Content

 • xi (2D list, required): Table of coordinates where interpolation is desired.
 Each row is a point in N dimensions.

-• fill_value (float, optional, default=NaN): Value to use for points outside the convex hull of the input points.
+• fill_value (float, optional, default=None): Value to use for points outside the convex hull of the input points.
+When omitted, SciPy’s default is used and the wrapper returns None for out-of-hull evaluations.

-The function returns a 2D column vector (list of lists) of interpolated values at the locations specified by xi, or an error message (list of lists of strings) if the input is invalid.
+The function returns a 2D column vector (list of lists) of interpolated values at the locations specified by xi.
+Results outside the convex hull are reported as None when no fill_value is supplied.
+Errors are returned as a 2D list of strings describing the issue.

 Examples